 Pain is a positive feedback loop and will feed itself if you let it.

 This phase assists in breaking that loop, so we can exit the symptom cycle.

-In the movement period, we start to explore pain-free ranges of motion, without adding too much of a load challenge.
+Now we’ll start to explore free ranges of motion – without adding too much of a load challenge.

 - Arm circles

 - Leg circles

 - Movement flow